opal/opal-rspec/README.md

 * **line 171**: `&::Time.method(:now)` doesnt work so wrong method is set

-### rspec/core/configuration.rb

-* **line ?**: something in that file is causing opal to generate bad javascript.
-This is possible a require statement used as an expression which generates empty code.

 ### rspec/core/example_group.rb

 * **line 434**: cannot parse heredoc as it uses EOS inline before string ends